-The DEPM has not been applied to Jack Mackerel West, and an empirical estimate of spawning biomass is not available for this stock.
-Annual catches of Jack Mackerel West have not exceeded 400 t since 1997/98.
-The total catch in 2014/15 was <1 t.
+The DEPM has not been applied to Jack Mackerel West, but an empirical estimate of spawning biomass will be available for this stock in late 2017.
+The Atlantis-SPF biomass estimate for this stock is 62,000 t (typical range: 60,000-110,000 t; Smith et al. 2015).
+Prior to 2015/16, annual catches of Jack Mackerel West have not exceeded 400 t; 0 t were taken in the SPF from 2010/11 to 2014/15.
+The total catch in the SPF during 2015/16 was 634 t.
+Since 2000/01, mean annual CPUE of mid-water trawls has not risen above 2 t·trawl hour-1.
 Low catches of Jack Mackerel West appear to reflect low fishing effort rather than low abundance.

 Age and length structures of Jack Mackerel West between 2002/03 and 2004/05 were consistent among years, with dominant age classes of 4-5 years and an overall modal length of 290 mm FL.
 This was above the mean size at 50% maturity of ~280 mm FL (Ward et al. 2011).
-Jack Mackerel taken in the West sub-area at this time were larger than those from the East.
-Biological data for Jack Mackerel West has not been obtained since 2009/10 due to limited fishing activity.
+The modal length and age of the 2015/16 commercial mid-water trawl catch was 240 mm FL and 4 years, respectively.
+However, age and length structures are difficult to interpret due to the limited fishing effort, small sample sizes, differing ageing methods and changes in fishing locations over time.
+Jack Mackerel taken in both the West and East sub-areas during 2015/16 are similar in size and age.

-Jack Mackerel West is likely to be sustainable, because catches are small compared to the large size of the sub-area.
-Flood et al. (2014) also classified the stock status of Jack Mackerel West as sustainable.
-Patterson et al. (2015) classified Jack Mackerel West as 'not overfished' and 'not subject to overfishing'.

-An estimate of the spawning biomass is needed to confirm the status of Jack Mackerel West, especially if effort/catches increase significantly.
+Recent catches of Jack Mackerel West are likely to be sustainable because they were 1% of the Atlantis-SPF biomass estimate and below the Tier 3 exploitation rate for this stock of 1.5% (Atlantis-SPF based rate) (Smith et al. 2015).
+Stewardson et al. (2016) also classified the stock status of Jack Mackerel West as sustainable.
+Patterson et al. (2016) classified Jack Mackerel West as 'not overfished' and 'not subject to overfishing'.
+The empirical estimate of spawning biomass obtained in 2017 will provide an opportunity to evaluate the Atlantis-SPF biomass estimate and confirm the status of Jack Mackerel West.